What is it like to move to and live in Barcelona?

 Also, joining a co-working space is like the offline version of such a group and can be pretty practical as an initiation to the city for some.

-“To really get a feel for things, you need to let yourself get lost in the city.
+“To really get a feel for things and enjoy Barcelona life, you need to let yourself get lost in the city.

 The city is located directly on the Mediterranean coast of Spain.
 It has a rich history, having been under Roman, then Frank law before declaring its independence.